 Cash dividend to equity holders

-The Company recognises a liability to make cash to equity holders when the distribution is authorised and the distribution is no longer at the discretion of the Company.
-As per the corporate laws in India, a distribution is authorised when it is approved by the shareholders.
-A corresponding amount is recognised directly in equity.
+The Company recognizes a liability to make cash to equity holders when the distribution is authorized and the distribution is no longer at the discretion of the Company.
+As per the corporate laws in India, a distribution is authorized when it is approved by the shareholders.
+A corresponding amount is recognized directly in equity.
 Interim dividends are recorded as a liability on the date of declaration by the Company's Board of Directors.

 3.4 Property, plant and equipment